Breeze/breeze.sharp/README.md

 This repository holds the Breeze assets **for .NET and Xamarin client development**.

-`Breeze.Sharp.sln` holds the .NET Framework 4.x projects, and `Breeze.Sharp.Standard.sln` holds the .NET Standard 2.0 projects.
+`Breeze.Sharp.sln` holds the .NET Framework 4.x projects, `Breeze.Sharp.Standard.sln` holds the .NET Standard 2.0 projects, and `Breeze.Sharp.6.sln` holds the .NET 6 projects.

 Please see the [Breeze.Sharp documentation](http://breeze.github.io/doc-cs/introduction.html) to get started.